 There are several ways for people to get started with yoga at Yoga Tree.
 First, be sure to check our schedule page and look for classes that are Level 1 or All Levels.
 These classes are suitable for beginners.
 Yoga Tree also offers a regular workshop called Yoga 101.
 This workshop is designed to give new students the basics and help them understand the different styles of yoga available at our studios.
-You can learn more about this class by clicking here.

 Is it safe to do yoga if I have an injury or medical condition?

 In most cases the answer to that question is yes.
 In fact yoga is excellent way to support the body in its healing process.
 However, you will want to inform your doctor or health care provider before you begin your practice, and be sure to let your teacher know what is going on so they can address your specific needs.

 What style of yoga is right for me?

 There are many different styles of yoga.
 Some styles are fast paced and vigorous while others are very gentle and slow-moving.
 All of the styles of yoga have benefits, so evaluating your individual needs and personality type will help point you in the right direction.

 I just found out I am pregnant, should I do yoga?